Canadian Sanctions Related to Venezuela

 A separate Special Economic Measures (Venezuela) Permit Authorization Order made pursuant to subsection 4(4) of the Special Economic Measures Act authorizes the Minister of Foreign Affairs to issue to any person in Canada and any Canadian outside Canada a permit to carry out a specified activity or transaction, or any class of activity or transaction, that is otherwise restricted or prohibited pursuant to the Regulations.

 After democratic elections held in December 2015 saw a coalition of opposition parties win a majority in the National Assembly, the Venezuelan government proceeded to systematically strip the powers of the National Assembly.
 In January 2016, President Nicolas Maduro declared a state of emergency and has since been ruling by decree.
-In May 2017 he announced the creation of a National Constituent Assembly (or ANC), which was formed on August 4, 2017 and immediately moved to assume core functions of the opposition-led National Assembly.
-The ANC has the power to supersede any institution in Venezuela, to rule by decree and to unilaterally rewrite the Constitution.
-Members of the ANC were elected on July 30, 2017 following an election process which was boycotted by the opposition, was fraught with gerrymandering and allegations of vote rigging.
+During the spring of 2017 Maduro created a National Constituent Assembly (or ANC), which stripped the democratically-elected, opposition-led National Assembly of its powers.
 Countries from around the globe, including Canada, refuse to recognize the legitimacy of the National Constituent Assembly or any of its decisions.

 Regulations and Orders made under the Special Economic Measures Act: